pswpswpsw/paper-nif/README.md

 # Neural Implicit Flow

-This is the repo for reproducing the results in our manuscript **Pan, S., Brunton, S., & Kutz, N. (2021).
+This is the repo for reproducing the results in our manuscript: *Pan, S., Brunton, S., & Kutz, N. (2021).
 Neural Implicit Flow: A mesh-agnostic representation paradigm for spatio-temporal fields.
-Bulletin of the American Physical Society, 66.**.
+Bulletin of the American Physical Society, 66.*.

 <p align="center">
   <img src="./misc/myimage.gif" alt="animated" />